How to Get Over Betrayal in a Relationship

 Losing our trust is a terrible loss, and that’s why betrayal hurts so much—wondering how to get over betrayal in a relationship?
 Let’s get to it.

-15 steps to get over betrayal
+17 tips to get over betrayal in relationships

 There are no specific guidelines on how to get over a betrayal in a relationship since the road to recovery is different for everyone.
-But, following these 15 steps will help you to recover from betrayal in a relationship.
+But following these 15 steps will help you to recover from betrayal in a relationship.

 1. Acknowledge the betrayal